TanStack/query/README.md

 ## Queries

-To make a new query, call the `useQuery` hook with:
+To make a new query, call the `useQuery` hook with at least:

 - A **unique key for the query**
 - An **asynchronous function (or similar then-able)** to resolve the data